Saturday, May 26, 2018

 Savage tried cranking the engine until it became apparent the battery was dead.
 Britta led him to the garage.
 Minutes later, Linda's silver Mercedes screamed away through the misty darkness, Linda chasing, barefooted through the snow, after them.

-Ted Stevenson returned next morning, easing his car into the driveway.
-In front of the house was a red Chevrolet, hood, and windows covered with snow, he hadn't noticed when he left.
+Ted Stevenson returned the following day, easing his car into the driveway.
+In front of the house was a red Chevrolet, and the hood and windows were covered with snow he hadn't noticed when he left.
 He also saw something else.

 ###